chaos-polymtl/lethe/doc/source/parameters/cfd/boundary_conditions_multiphysics.rst

 * ``id`` is the number associated with the boundary condition.
 By default, Lethe assumes that the id is equivalent to the number of the bc.

 * ``type``: This is the type of boundary condition being imposed.
 At the moment, only dirichlet boundary conditions can be imposed for tracer.

-* ``beta`` is the Nitsche penalization factor that is used when using the Discontinuous Galerkin formulation.

 VOF